 Don’t try and move the bag more than a few inches once the dirt is in.

-Step Five: Tidy up the sides of your bag.
-Tuck any loose ends in, and pull the side walls taught.
+Step 5: Tidy up the sides of your bag.
+Tuck any loose ends in, and pull the side walls taut.
 Shape the bag how you want it.
-I usually aim for as close to a circle as I can get… but you can also square it off or stretch it into an oval.
+I usually aim for as close to a circle as I can get…but you can also square it off or stretch it into an oval.
 It depends on what you’re planting.

 Here’s an example of what your bag will look like before vs. after:

 And another shot of a “tidied” up burlap sack, ready for planting:

 At this point, your burlap sack is ready to go!

 How to Plant in Your Burlap Sack

 Here are some tips for planting in your new burlap sack raised bed garden!

 - Fill them up with more dirt and plant anything you want.